-Bill Knutzen is currently serving his first term on the Whatcom County Council, which began January 2010.
-In 2013, Councilmember Knutzen is the Council vice-chair.
-He also chairs the Council's Planning and Development Committee and is a member of the Council Natural Resources Committee.
-In addition, he is appointed to several community boards and committees, including the Flood Control Zone District Advisory Committee (ex officio), the Council of Governments, and the Public Health Advisory Board.
+Rud Browne is currently serving his first term on the Whatcom County Council, which began January 2014.
+In 2014, Councilmember Browne is a member of the Council's Finance and Administrative Services Committee and Planning and Development Committee.
+In addition, he is appointed to several community boards and committees, including the Bellingham International Airport Advisory Board, Flood Control Zone District Advisory Committee (ex officio), and Northwest Clean Air Agency.